 Liver Health – Keeping your liver supported is also imperative.
-Using a high quality herbal liver support supplement such as Livatrex™ can help the liver to perform its very important job of filtering toxins out of the body.
+Using a high-quality herbal liver support supplement such as Liver Health Herbal Liver Support can help the liver perform its critical job of filtering toxins out of the body.
 Many practitioners miss this all-important step in helping clients with depression.

 Healthy Diet – Diet is foundational in supporting your body’s natural healing abilities.
-A healthy, plant-based diet that includes lots of organic fruits and vegetables and essential fatty acids is imperative.
+A healthy, plant-based diet that includes many organic fruits and vegetables and essential fatty acids is imperative.
 Kick the refined sugar habit to the curb.
 I refer to refined sugar as the “legal” mind-altering drug of America.
-It not only brings your immune system down but because of the insulin ups and downs it causes, it wrecks havoc with your emotional health much like that of cocaine.
+It not only brings your immune system down, but because of the insulin ups and downs it causes, it wreaks havoc with your emotional health, much like that of cocaine.

 Final Thoughts About Depression

 Depression is a challenging health issue, but it doesn’t have to be carried alone.
 If you struggle with depression, don’t be afraid to ask for the help and support of loved ones.
 Just taking that first step to get started can seem to be a very high hurdle to get over, but with the help of loved ones and a trusted natural healthcare practitioner, this hurdle will be much easier to get over.
 Be very careful about prescription medications that are handed out like candy once you are labeled as “depressed.”
 There are alternatives that can work without the risk of becoming dependent and suffering through horrible side effects.
 Research these alternatives.
 Remember, applied knowledge is power!